Apple Cinnamon Oatmeal Bars are a healthy, gluten free breakfast or snack recipe that taste decadent but are made without refined sugar.

 As we creep closer to the season that shall not be named and anticipate spending more time indoors, I’ve been collecting activity ideas and, more importantly, healthy snack recipes to fill our time and bellies.
-Because I don’t know about your kids, but if mine are indoors and even semi-bored, they’re asking for a snack.

 I actually don’t mind when they request my healthy Apple Cinnamon Oatmeal Bars!
-This yummy, apple-season-inspired recipe tastes like you’re eating a big bowl of apple cinnamon oatmeal in bar form.
-Dense, chewy, and perfect for breakfast or (the 57th) snack time!
+This yummy, fall-inspired recipe tastes like you’re eating a big bowl of apple cinnamon oatmeal in bar form.

 Apple Cinnamon Oatmeal Bars

-Apple Cinnamon Oatmeal Bars are packed with heart-healthy old fashioned oats, coconut oil, tons of cinnamon, fresh apples, and sweetened with pure maple syrup.
+Apple Cinnamon Oatmeal Bars are packed with heart-healthy old fashioned oats, coconut oil, tons of cinnamon, fresh apples, and are sweetened with pure maple syrup.
 No processed-sugar needed.
 Plus, for those of you who are banana-averse/allergic, these bars call for unsweetened applesauce as a binder/sweetener instead of mashed bananas.
 I recommend using Granny Smith apples but honestly, you can use whatever you prefer or have on hand.

 How Long Do the Bars Stay Fresh After Baking?